-- A Teaching Assistantship is the assignment given to all PhD candidates and some grad school students to teach undergraduate courses in your subject in that university.
+- A Teaching Assistantship is an assignment given to all PhD candidates and some grad school students to teach undergraduate courses in your subject in that university.

-- There are other fellowships which you can pursue if being a TA is not desirable.
-You can also assist senior researchers and professors as a Research Assistants, or RA, in the laboratory.
+- There are other fellowships that you can pursue if being a TA is not desirable.
+You can also assist senior researchers and professors as Research Assistants, or RA, in the laboratory.

 The Thesis and Dissertation